YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: YottaDB failed to load the gtmcrypt plug-in or one of its related libraries during startup.

-Action: Refer to the accompanying details (eeee).
-Verify that the gtmcrypt plug-in and related libraries are properly installed and the LD_LIBRARY_PATH and LIBPATH environment variables are properly set.
+Action: Refer to the accompanying details (eeee) and verify that the gtmcrypt plug-in and related libraries are properly installed and that $LD_LIBRARY_PATH and $LIBPATH are properly set.

 ------------------
 CRYPTHASHGENFAILED